MasssiveJuice08/morrowind-modding-with-massivejuice/src/site/notes/01 Fleeting Notes/Modlist for Boss Miriam.md

 { #4aeab0}

+Once all three steps are completed, run [DeltaPlugin](https://gitlab.com/bmwinger/delta-plugin) `merge` to generate the `merged.omwaddon` plugin.
+Then, in `openmw.cfg` add `content=merged.omwaddon` after `content=AttendMe.omwscripts`.
+Enjoy your vanilla+ Morrowind!

 ## Credits

-**[Modding-OpenMW.com](https://modding-openmw.com/)**<br>This modlist was based primarily off the ['I Heart Vanilla'](https://modding-openmw.com/lists/i-heart-vanilla/) and ['Just Good Morrowind'](https://modding-openmw.com/lists/just-good-morrowind/) modlists curated by the MOMW team, with a number of my own personal preference tweaks.
+**[Modding-OpenMW.com](https://modding-openmw.com/)**<br>This modlist was based primarily on the ['I Heart Vanilla'](https://modding-openmw.com/lists/i-heart-vanilla/) and ['Just Good Morrowind'](https://modding-openmw.com/lists/just-good-morrowind/) modlists curated by the MOMW team, with a number of my own personal preference tweaks.
 Its CFG Generator and the folder structure recommended by MOMW has also been the basis for the folder structure here.